 Perhaps it is a sign of the zeitgeist, but this year-end Awards season yields two films starring hotly tipped young actors as titular ‘boys’ confronting challenging situations en route to adulthood.
 Is this a hopeful sign that society as a whole is beginning to warm up to the idea that boys – and men – will benefit from being aware, learning about and talking openly about mental and emotional health issues?

 In Beautiful Boy, based on a pair of memoirs, Steve Carrell plays journalist David Sheff, a father blindsided by his teenage son, Nick’s, seemingly sudden and inexplicable descent into meth addiction.
-As played by Timothée Chalamet, Nick comes across as a fully realized, three-dimensional person whose thoughts and actions cannot to be simplified into an easy explanation – by turns sensitive, scheming, charming, dishonest, frank, confused, headstrong, lost, Nick is a portrait of an addict one encounters in real life.
+As played by Timothée Chalamet, Nick comes across as a fully realized, three-dimensional person whose thoughts and actions cannot be simplified into an easy explanation – by turns sensitive, scheming, charming, dishonest, frank, confused, headstrong, lost, Nick is a portrait of an addict one encounters in real life.
 The film does not provide reasons for Nick’s addiction but lays bare the toll it takes on him and his relationships with everyone around him.

 While the performances are uniformly strong and heart-breaking, the film’s commitment to observational filmmaking results in a series of ups and downs for the audience – Nick succumbs to his impulses, he tries sobriety; he falls off the wagon, he finagles his way back on; he hits rock bottom and claws his way back up; he stumbles again…and so on.
 It’s an emotionally gruelling viewing experience, which is arguably the point – the audience gets a tiny measure of what it might be like to be caught up in the orbit of someone in the grip of this vicious mental and emotional affliction.

-Boy Erased, also based on the memoir by Garrard Conley, is his story of voluntarily submitting to his parents’ wishes that he attend a gay conversion therapy program and his personal experience of confusion, abuse and eventual emancipation from the confines of a faith that he felt rejected his personhood and caused him and his family much anguish.
+Boy Erased, also based on the memoir by Garrard Conley, is his story of voluntarily submitting to his parents’ wishes that he attend a gay conversion therapy program and his personal experience of confusion, abuse and eventual emancipation from the confines of a faith that he felt rejected his personhood and caused him and his family much torment.
 Lucas Hedges brings a quiet anguish to his portrayal of a young man still questioning his sexual orientation who is subjected to a traumatic ordeal, forcibly outed and suffers the guilt of feeling that he has wronged his family, his faith and himself.

 The film is careful not to vilify the people who run the program as cartoons, and Nicole Kidman and Russell Crowe offer generous performances as parents who love their son but who unwittingly inflict more pain in the name of ‘saving’ him.